Lion: Reproduction and life cycle

 When one or more new males oust the previous males associated with a pride, the victors often kill any existing young cubs, perhaps because females do not become fertile and receptive until their cubs mature or die.
 Females often fiercely defend their cubs from a usurping male but are rarely successful unless a group of three or four mothers within a pride join forces against the male.
 Cubs also die from starvation and abandonment, and predation by leopards, hyenas and wild dogs.
-Up to 80% of lion cubs will die before the age of two.
-Both male and female lions may be ousted from prides to become nomads, although most females usually remain with their birth pride.
-When a pride becomes too large, however, the youngest generation of female cubs may be forced to leave to find their own territory.
+Male cubs are excluded from their maternal pride when they reach maturity at around two or three years of age, while some females may leave when they reach the age of two.
 When a new male lion takes over a pride, adolescents both male and female may be evicted.
-Lions of both sexes may be involved in group homosexual and courtship activities.
-Males will also head-rub and roll around with each other before simulating sex together.

 Health and mortality

+Lions may live 12–17 years in the wild.
 Although adult lions have no natural predators, evidence suggests most die violently from attacks by humans or other lions.
 Lions often inflict serious injuries on members of other prides they encounter in territorial disputes or members of the home pride when fighting at a kill.
 Crippled lions and cubs may fall victim to hyenas and leopards or be trampled by buffalo or elephants.
 Careless lions may be maimed when hunting prey.
+Nile crocodiles also kill and eat lions, evidenced by the occasional lion claw found in crocodile stomachs.

 Ticks commonly infest the ears, neck and groin regions of the lions.
 Adult forms of several tapeworm species of the genus Taenia have been isolated from lion intestines, having been ingested as larvae in antelope meat.
 Lions in the Ngorongoro Crater were afflicted by an outbreak of stable fly (Stomoxys calcitrans) in 1962, resulting in lions becoming emaciated and covered in bloody, bare patches.
 Lions sought unsuccessfully to evade the biting flies by climbing trees or crawling into hyena burrows; many died or migrated and the local population dropped from 70 to 15 individuals.
 A more recent outbreak in 2001 killed six lions.

 Captive lions have been infected with canine distemper virus (CDV) since at least the mid-1970s.
 CDV is spread by domestic dogs and other carnivores; a 1994 outbreak in Serengeti National Park resulted in many lions developing neurological symptoms such as seizures.
 During the outbreak, several lions died from pneumonia and encephalitis.
 Feline immunodeficiency virus and lentivirus also affect captive lions.